You can trigger flows in the following ways:

 Order of Execution

-Before save triggers will fire before the PB ones (since PB is after save), so customers should generally avoid editing the same fields in both before-save and after-save triggers, as they might get weird results.
+Before Save triggers will fire before Process Builder triggers (since PB is always “After Save”), so customers should generally avoid editing the same fields in both before-save and after-save triggers, as they might get weird results.
 Before-save will obviously always get applied first, but if a process fires off another save the before-save trigger could get executed again (and the process will again), so if they’re not careful they could cause nondeterministic loops (up until the PB recursion limit).

 - Before-Save Flows and Accidental Recursion